plvoit/xWEI-Quantifying-the-extremeness-of-precipitation-across-scales/readme.md

 ## example_xwei.ipynb
 In this notebook we demonstrate the application of WEI and xWEI using three different methods (cellwise GEV, ROI, dGEV) for an examplary rainfall event (CatRaRE ID: 16058).
 This event caused the massive floodings in Braunsbach in May 2017.
-For methods the WEI and xWEI is computed and plotted.
+For all the methods the WEI and xWEI is computed and plotted.
-The used functions can be found in the script `xwei_functions.py.
+The used functions can be found in the script `xwei_functions.py`.

 ## roi_parameter_fitting.ipynb
 This contains the functions which we used to derive the GEV parameters with Region-of-Interest method